Mato989086/AI-INVOICE-OCR-ENGINE/README.md

 ---

-## Support This Project
+## ⭐ Support This Project

-If this project helps you, please give it a ⭐ **Star**!
+If this project helps you, please give it a **Star**!

 Your support is my motivation to keep improving!

 [![GitHub stars](https://img.shields.io/github/stars/xup6jammy/AI-INVOICE-OCR-ENGINE?style=social)](https://github.com/xup6jammy/AI-INVOICE-OCR-ENGINE)

-**Share this project:**
+**Ways to support:**
+- ⭐ Star this repository
-- Fork it and contribute
+- 🍴 Fork and contribute
-- Report issues and suggestions
+- 🐛 Report issues and suggestions
-- Spread the word!
+- 📢 Share with others!